 Current position Next stage Timing of next stage Electricity and gas Option currently under consideration: 1.
-ActewAGL owns electricity infrastructure in ACT, Essential Energy owns electricity infrastructure in NSW, ActewAGL and Provide a high level description of the specific infrastructure to be provided As part of Planning Proposal Essential Energy provide electricity services on both sides of the border, ActewAGL owns gas infrastructure and provides gas services on both sides of the border Provide greater detail about the specific infrastructure to be provided As part of the Infrastructure Delivery Plan, prepared after DPI considers the planning proposal at the Gateway stage and prior to exhibition of the proposal Roads and street lighting " Determine and detail " After DPI considers Options currently under consideration: preferred solution to road titling the planning proposal at the Gateway stage 1.
-Vested in YVC with YVC undertaking maintenance and renewal functions and prior to exhibition of the proposal 2.
-Vested in YVC with the ACT Government and its agencies undertaking maintenance and renewal functions under a servicing agreement with YVC " Potentially a servicing " Two to five years prior 3.
-Held in Community Title agreement between YVC and ACT to homes being built and occupied on the Commentary: Government NSW lands Council is concerned about long term renewal and replacement costs associated with ownership of the assets.
+ActewAGL owns electricity infrastructure in ACT, Essential Energy owns electricity infrastructure in NSW, ActewAGL and " Provide a high level description of the specific infrastructure to be provided " As part of Planning Proposal Essential Energy provide electricity services on both sides of the border, ActewAGL owns gas infrastructure and provides gas services on both sides of the border " Provide greater detail about the specific infrastructure to be provided " As part of the Infrastructure Delivery Plan, prepared after DPI considers the planning proposal at the Gateway stage and prior to exhibition of the proposal Roads and street lighting " Determine and detail preferred solution to " After DPI considers the planning proposal Options currently under consideration: road titling at the Gateway stage Vested in YVC with YVC undertaking maintenance and renewal functions and prior to exhibition of the proposal Vested in YVC with the ACT Government and its agencies undertaking maintenance and renewal functions under a servicing agreement with YVC " Potentially a servicing Two to five years prior to homes being built and occupied on the NSW lands 3.
+Held in Community Title agreement between YVC and ACT Commentary: Government Council is concerned about long term renewal and replacement costs associated with ownership of the assets.
 While Community Title has been used in the YVC area for rural residential projects, the use of Community Title on such a large suburban project is rare in NSW and would require careful consideration prior to being considered a desirable option.
 Nonetheless, both options will be examined further as part of a range of discussions.
 If option 2 emerges as the optimal model, and maintenance is undertaken by the ACT Government, the servicing agreement between YVC and the ACT Government for roads and associated infrastructure could incorporate provision for the funding and delivery of long term asset maintenance and renewal.